jeffersonpp/Movies/README.md

 # Movies App
-A beautifull and responsive application that lists movies.
+A beautifull and responsive React application that lists movies.
 It uses TMDB data.

 ## Running This App